-The right wing media did not even wait for the turkey to be served this year before they started working up their annual hysteria about the left’s supposed “War on Christmas.”
-In somewhat of a Christmas miracle, Sarah Palin actually completed a project and has began promoting her book where she “defends the right to proclaim the true meaning of Christmas in public!”
-Glenn Beck is reminding followers that the Texas legislature took time off from legislating what women do with their bodies to pass a law that allows “teachers, students, and parents to ‘acknowledge Christmas on school grounds without fear of censorship, persecution, or litigation.’”
-The Fox Nation is reminded that “Christmas is under attack” and is provided with an interactive map that displays all of the places where “challenges to religious freedom are taking place.”
+With victory declared, we can be thankful that the right wing media will not be working up their annual hysteria about the left’s supposed “War on Christmas.”
+Sarah Palin will not have to defend “the right to proclaim the true meaning of Christmas in public!”
+The brave Texas legislature will not have to take time off from legislating what women do with their bodies to pass laws that allow “teachers, students, and parents to ‘acknowledge Christmas on school grounds without fear of censorship, persecution, or litigation.’”
+The Fox Nation will not have to be reminded that “Christmas is under attack” complete with an interactive map that displayed all of the places where “challenges to religious freedom are taking place.”

 It is ironic that the religious right would even fight to keep the tree from the realm of other winter holidays as “many early Christians were hostile to” the practice as it was derived from pagan traditions.
 In fact, the entire celebration of the holiday is derived from pagan festivals.
 While Sarah Palin might think that Christmas is “one Christianity’s most sacred celebrations,” it was not even celebrated for the first 300 years of Christianity’s existence.
 When early Christians needed a way to “convince Rome’s pagan subjects to accept Christianity as the empire’s official religion,” they appropriated the pagan’s winter festivals.
 Apparently, marketing and Christmas have always gone hand in hand.